What Is a Deed of Trust?

 A deed of trust is the security for your loan, and it's recorded in the public records.
 If a state requires it, borrowers must agree to sign the deed of trust if they want to take out a home loan.

 - The trustor, who is the borrower

-- The beneficiary, which is the lender
+- The beneficiary, who is the lender

 - The original loan amount